 BlackRock builds 5% stake in Toshiba, becomes 3rd largest shareholder

-TOKYO, March 4 (Reuters) - BlackRock Inc BLK.N has built a 5.21% stake in Toshiba Corp 6502.T, according to a regulatory filing by the U.S. asset manager.
+TOKYO, March 4 (Reuters) - BlackRock Inc BLK.N has built a 5.21% stake in Toshiba Corp 6502.T, according to a regulatory filing by the U.S. asset manager, after the Japanese industrial conglomerate returned to the Tokyo Stock Exchange's top section.

 It becomes Toshiba's third-largest shareholder behind hedge funds Effissimo Capital Management and Farallon Capital Management, a source familiar with the matter said.